1. Characteristics ↑

-Finally, the Indian Space Research Organisation (ISRO) launched the Mars Orbiter Mission, also known as the Mangalyaan orbiter, in 2013.
-It began orbiting Mars the following year, and is also still in operation.
+The Indian Space Research Organisation (ISRO) launched the Mars Orbiter Mission, also known as the Mangalyaan orbiter, in 2013.
+It begun orbiting Mars the following year, and is also still in operation.

 Finally, the ESA and the Russian Federal Space Agency launched ExoMars in March 2016.
 This mission will look for evidence of past or present life on Mars.
 They plan to extend the mission with a Rover, which is due to be launched in 2020.

 A number of landers are also due to be launched in the near future.
 NASA plan to launch InSight (the Interior Exploration using Seismic Investigations, Geodesy and Heat Transport lander) in 2018.
 This will land on Mars and study its geology, and the Finnish Meteorological Institute plan to send a lander as part of its MetNet program in 2019, which will study the atmosphere and weather.

-NASA and the ESA may launch the Mars Sample Return Mission in the mid-2020s.
-This would attempt to return a sample of Martian soil to Earth, and finally, the Russian Federal Space Agency may also send a lander, Mars-Grunt, in the mid-2020s.
+NASA and the ESA may launch the Mars Sample Return Mission in the mid-2020s, which would attempt to return a sample of Martian soil to Earth, and finally, the Russian Federal Space Agency may also send a lander, Mars-Grunt, in the mid-2020s.